Kyrgyzstan profile - Media

 - Kyrgyz National TV and Radio Broadcasting Corporation - state-run, operates four networks including flagship First Channel

-- EITR (Public TV and Radio) - based in southern city of Osh
+- EITR - state-run, based in southern city of Osh

 - Kyrgyz National TV and Radio Broadcasting Corporation - state-run